Australia ·

 | In-laws | Warm, inclusive | With love | Sign from the whole household; reference the family unit |

-| Close friends | Personal, funny OK | Love always / miss you | One real shared memory – this is what separates a great card from a generic one |
+| Close friends | Personal, funny OK | Love always / miss you | One real shared memory separates a great card from a generic one |

 | Casual friends | Warm, brief | Warmly / warm wishes | Two sentences is enough; don’t over-engineer it |

-| Long-distance friends | Warm, a little wistful | Miss you / love and hugs | Name the distance explicitly – it shows you feel it too |
+| Long-distance friends | Warm, a little wistful | Miss you / love and hugs | Name the distance explicitly, it shows you feel it too |

 | Clients / customers | Professional, warm | With appreciation / warm regards | Reference the working relationship; skip personal family updates |